 All of the industries above can find the industrial scales they need with Arlyn Scales.
 Industrial scales sold by Arlyn Scales are designed and manufactured in one location: Long Island, New York.

 Arlyn Scales offers standard industrial weighing systems, such as floor scales, platform scales, crane scales, cylinder scales, parts counting scales, and more.
 These scales are available in aluminum, steel, and stainless steel construction.

 Ultra Precision Scales for Increased Accuracy

 If you are interested in learning more about all of the uses of industrial scales in various industries, then visit Arlyn Scales’ website today.
-Our website features a number of articles that discuss where and how our scales are used in industries nationwide.
+Check out our blog for a variety of articles that discuss where and how our scales are used in industries nationwide.